 Life insurance benefits are not affected by using Oregon’s law.
 The law requires that the death certificate indicates that the death was due to your underlying illness.

 How is End of Life Choices Oregon involved?

 Experienced volunteers are available to meet with you and assist you through the process.
 Our volunteers can answer questions about Oregon’s DWD Act and address your concerns.
 It is your choice whether you would like your volunteer to be present at the time you take the medication.
 We assist with preparation and support your family and friends in attendance.

 Our Medical Director is available to talk with physicians in order to explain the DWD process and legal requirements.

-“You really need an objective presence to help navigate the requirements of the [DWD] law.
+“You really need an objective presence to help navigate the requirements of the [DWDA] law.
 We experienced disbelief and denial as Jeanne’s symptoms began moving in on her.
 It became more difficult for her to pursue and concentrate on the things that needed to be done.
-An organization like EOLCOR has been so helpful in providing the road map to what is needed and the encouragement along the way, so that Jeanne can exercise her rights to DWD.”
+An organization like EOLCOR has been so helpful in providing the road map to what is needed and the encouragement along the way, so that Jeanne can exercise her rights to DWDA.”